NCBI-Codeathons/amr-2024-team-deng/README.md

 ## References
 Kim, J., Greenberg, D. E., Pifer, R., Jiang, S., Xiao, G., Shelburne, S. A., Koh, A., Xie, Y., & Zhan, X. (2020).
 VAMPr: VAriant Mapping and Prediction of antibiotic resistance via explainable features and machine learning.
 PLoS computational biology, 16(1), e1007511. https://doi.org/10.1371/journal.pcbi.1007511
+Heid, Esther, et al. "Chemprop: a machine learning package for chemical property prediction."
+Journal of Chemical Information and Modeling 64.1 (2023): 9-17.

 ## Future Work
 ## NCBI Codeathon Disclaimer

 This software was created as part of an NCBI codeathon, a hackathon-style event focused on rapid innovation.
 While we encourage you to explore and adapt this code, please be aware that NCBI does not provide ongoing support for it.